maniaclab/snowmass-connect-docs/docs/software.md

 ### Delphes on the OSG

-For jobs on OSG, Delphes is installed in `/cvmfs/snowmass21.opensciencegrid.org/software/Delphes-3.4.2`.
-To run the software as part of job submitted to OSG add the following in your execution script:

-    #congifure ROOT/gcc environment
-    source /cvmfs/sft.cern.ch/lcg/views/LCG_92/x86_64-slc6-gcc62-opt/setup.sh
-    export delphes_install=/cvmfs/snowmass21.opensciencegrid.org/software/Delphes-3.4.2
+For jobs on OSG, we recommend users use the singularity container image hosted /cvmfs/singularity.opensciencegrid.org/snowmass21software/delphes-osg:latest.
+The image contains the full installation of the software which includes the examplles folder.
+The following example is a submission script which will request the availability of Singularity as a requirement on the remote node and loads the image for your job.

     Universe = Vanilla
     Executable     = run.sh